mnelson4/yet-another-related-posts-plugin/readme.txt

 	* Thumbnail size can be specified by adding `add_image_size( 'yarpp-thumbnail', $width, $height, true );` to your theme's `functions.php` file.
 In the future I may add some UI to the settings to also set this... feedback is requested on whether this is a good idea.
 	* Fixed a typo and simplified an item in the dynamic `styles-thumbnails.php` styles
 * Bugfix: a class of `yarpp-related-` with a stray hyphen was sometimes being produced.
 Now fixed so it produces `yarpp-related`.
+* [Bugfix](http://wordpress.org/support/topic/bug-in-sql-function-in-yarpp_cache): `term_relationships` table was being joined when unnecessary
+* [Bugfix](http://wordpress.org/support/topic/no-option-to-add-widget-title-in-theme-using-hybrid-core-framework): widget options would not display if custom templates were not available
 * Bugfix: some transients expired too soon if object caching was used
 * The `yarpp_map_post_types` filter now also applies to feeds and takes an extra argument to know whether the context is `website` or `rss`.